metabit1000/VirtualNetwork_OpenWrt_Docker/README.md

 ``

 Where type can be:
-- /bin/ash --> All OpenWrt routers and droppyDMZ
+- /bin/ash --> All OpenWrt routers and droppyDMZ.
-- /bin/bash --> Internet and pc
+- /bin/bash --> Internet, pc and nagios.

 You can access to the router configuration via Luci, just using its url in your browser.
 And using ssh -p 22 root@router_ip. (it can be accessible this way because of the bridge network gateway)